 The remaining things to consider for your trekking poles are essentially all of the add-ons.
 The baskets and the tips are going to be your main areas of focus and these will depend solely on the terrain you plan on using them on.

 The baskets are the round caps towards the bottom of the pole that can be used to protect from mud and snow.
-These should always be replaceable, and interchangeable based off of where you’ll be.
+These should always be replaceable, and interchangeable based on where you’ll be.

 The tips on the bottom are exactly the same.
 Rubber tips for flatter surfaces where you just need some traction, and more pointed tips to dig into dirt and snow.
 They sell just replacement tips that would be ideal for longer-distance trips.

-Black Diamond is my #1 choice for trekking pole.
+Black Diamond is my #1 choice for trekking poles.
 It’s a brand chiseled from the mountains, and I know they make a quality product.
-That being said there are definitely a number of great companies putting out great product, so depending on your budget, just look for something that hits all of the key categories listed above.
+That being said there are definitely a number of great companies putting out great products, so depending on your budget, just look for something that hits all of the key categories listed above.

 Black Diamond’s Trail Trekking Poles are a great price point and are going to be suitable for most day hiking situations.

-Montem is a great brand that’s definitely making a name for itself in the low cost, high quality outdoor gear market.
+Montem is a great brand that’s definitely making a name for itself in the low-cost, high-quality outdoor gear market.
 They noticed that mediocre product was being sold in outfitter stores that was not up to par.
-They focus mostly on trekking poles, rain jackets and day packs, but the assortment of trekking poles gives an opportunity for a large variety of hikers.
-The price for top notch gear can’t be beat either.
+They focus mostly on trekking poles, rain jackets, and day packs, but the assortment of trekking poles gives an opportunity for a large variety of hikers.
+The price for top-notch gear can’t be beaten either.

 If you’re just looking for something to get comfortable with then Cascade Mountain will get you there.
 They have almost perfect reviews on Amazon, so that’s definitely saying something.

 For $19.99 these Aluminum trekking poles will get you everything you need to get going.
 Great place to start.